-- 43 The Foundation tags its annual report using the IFRS Taxonomy.
-In addition, the Foundation tags illustrative examples accompanying the IFRS Standards using the IFRS Taxonomy elements and the XBRL syntax.
-The resulting XBRL and Inline XBRL files are published on the Foundation's website. - 44 Figure 3 shows an extract from the IFRS Foundation Annual Report 20168 in the Inline XBRL format.
-When a user clicks on the total income value of 30,597 (highlighted in yellow), the IFRS Taxonomy element(s) that apply to the value appear.
+- The Foundation tags the illustrative examples accompanying the IFRS Standards and its annual report using the IFRS Taxonomy elements and the XBRL standard.
+The resulting XBRL and Inline XBRL files are published on the Foundation's website. - 48 Figure 3 shows an extract from the IFRS Foundation Annual Report 201712 in the Inline XBRL format.
+When a user clicks on the total income value of 32,079 (highlighted in yellow), the IFRS Taxonomy element(s) that apply to the value appear.